michaelchadwick/michaelchadwick.info/blog/_posts/2026/2026-05-09-online-guitar-tool-brainstorming.md

 Of the three tools that I identified, I think that a chord lookup app appeals to me the most.
 Tablature (and the editing of it) is a big job, with lots of decisions to make and edge cases to handle.
 A tuner would be even easier than a chord lookup tool, but I use it less, in general, since I have an app on my phone and even a couple hardware tuners (or I can just hit a note on a piano).

 Chord lookup appeals not only to my intrinsic interest in cataloguing and identifying and theorizing about music, but it also sounds like a fun challenge.
-My online keyboard app, Keebord, already does some decent chord idenfitification on a piano, but this would allow me to expand that, and center it around my main instrument.
+My online keyboard app, <a href="https://keebord.neb.host">Keebord</a>, already does some decent chord identification on a piano, but this would allow me to expand that, and center it around my main instrument.
 In fact, maybe I could even intermingle the tuning thing to potentially identify a strummed chord.
 I'm sure that's a lot harder than using an algorithm with manual notes or intervals, but...it is also intriguing.

 ## POST-AMBLE